|

 Responding from a community group

-The group has 3 main committee members, 5 additional support members (all unpaid volunteers) The group is a residents association representing the interests of more the 50 members of Longford Village.
+The group is a residents association representing the interests of more the 50 members of Longford Village.

 Our activity is predominantly based in London.
 The airport that affects us most is Heathrow